 LENDER:

-MASTER LEASE SUBORDINATION [NON-DISTRUBANCE AND ATTORNMENT] AGREEMENT.
-[If a master lease structure, include the appropriate provisions (SNDA used if there is no identity of interest between Borrower and Master Tenant or Operator, Subordination Agreement used if there is an identity of interest): HUD agrees to honor the provisions of [Sections 4, 5, and 7 of that certain Master Lease Subordination, Non-Disturbance and Attornment Agreement] OR [Section 5 of that certain Master Lease Subordination Agreement] relating to the Project by and between Lender and Borrower, among others, insofar as such sections call for HUD’s consent or the release of the Project from the Master Lease and/or the Loan Documents, on the terms and subject to the limitations set forth in such sections.]
+MASTER LEASE SUBORDINATION [NON-DISTRUBANCE AND ATTORNMENT] AGREEMENT If, at any time, the Project is subject to a Master Lease, such Master Lease shall be subordinated to the Loan Documents pursuant to the then applicable HUD form of Master Lease Subordination, Non-Disturbance and Attornment Agreement (a “Master Lease SNDA”) or a Master Lease Subordination Agreement (a “Master Lease Subordination Agreement”), as determined by HUD in accordance with Program Obligations.
+HUD agrees to honor (a) the provisions of Section 4 and 7 of any Master Lease SNDA, and (b) the provisions of Section 5 of the Master Lease SNDA or Master Lease Subordination Agreement, insofar as such sections call for HUD’s consent for the release of the Project from the Master Lease and/or the Loan Documents, on the terms and subject to the limitations set forth in such sections.

 COUNTERPARTS.
 This document may be signed in counterparts.